Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Casks.md

 ## Removal

-A cask should be removed if it does not meet our criteria for [acceptable casks](Acceptable-Casks.md), does not install, or has been disabled for over a year.
+A cask should be removed if it does not meet our criteria for [acceptable casks](Acceptable-Casks.md) or has been disabled for over a year.

 **Note: disabled casks in `homebrew/cask` will be automatically removed one year after their disable date.**